 The original lease specifies that the leaseholder has to give 50% of its sublet proceeds to DC and allows a sublet of only up to 30% of the building space, with the approval of the landlord and as long as the use is educational in some way.

-(Interestingly, a more recent sublet of the Taft school, to St. Jerome high school, is not in the public purview–at least, my attempts to get it via FOIA were denied, as the charter board said it didn’t have the lease, and several emails I sent about this to the charter board’s communications head, Tomeika Bowden, were not answered.
-It would thus appear–albeit not explicitly publicly acknowledged–that the charter board does not make all subleases held by charter schools publicly available, but only subleases from one charter school to another charter school, even though in this case the building itself is publicly owned, and the charter school is clearly under some obligation to the city to give back 50% of its sublet proceeds to DC.
-Nice loophole if you can get it.)
+Interestingly, a more recent sublet of the Taft school, to St. Jerome high school, is not in the public purview–at least, my attempts to get it via FOIA from the charter board were denied, as the charter board said it didn’t have the lease.
+Charter board spokesperson Tomeika Bowden noted that the charter board doesn’t have the lease because St. Jerome is a private school.
+Thus, the charter board does not make all subleases held by charter schools publicly available, but only subleases from one charter school to another charter school, even though in this case the building itself is publicly owned, and the charter school is clearly under some obligation to the city to give back 50% of its sublet proceeds to DC.
+(Nice loophole if you can get it–we’ll see what my recent FOIA request to DGS for the sublease with St. Jerome provides.)

 In its response to the council, PCSB also provided a list of charter schools in “private” facilities.
 The text accompanying that list makes the claim that charters not in former DCPS buildings are “occupying an additional 64 buildings not owned by DC, often paying higher commercial real estate rents, and paying these rents to commercial landlords rather than to the DC Treasury.”